liovirgilda/liovirgilda/README.md

 # 💫 About Me:
 ## Hi there 👋 I'm Liovirgilda Mendonca!
-Nice to meet you!<br><br>- 🔭 I’m currently working to complete the track "Data Analyst in Python" on DataCamp.<br>- 🌱 I have recently graduated from the Data Analytics Bootcamp with Generation UK.<br>- 📫 How to reach me: www.linkedin.com/in/liovirgilda/<br>- 😄 Pronouns: She/Her<br>- ⚡ Fun fact: I grow organic vegetables at a local allotment.<br><br>
+Nice to meet you!<br><br>- 🔭 I’m currently working on completing the track "Data Analyst in Python" on DataCamp.<br>- 🌱 I have recently graduated from the Data Analytics Bootcamp with Generation UK.<br>- 📫 How to reach me: www.linkedin.com/in/liovirgilda/<br>- 😄 Pronouns: She/Her<br>- ⚡ Fun fact: I grow organic vegetables at a local allotment.<br><br>

 ## 🌐 Socials: